apache/trafficserver/doc/admin-guide/security/index.en.rst

 client when the client requests the status.
 Traffic Server will automatically query the OCSP responder specified in the SSL certificate to gather the latest revocation status.
-Traffic Server will then cache the results for each configured certifcate.
+Traffic Server will then cache the results for each configured certificate.
 The location of the OCSP responder is taken from the Authority Information Access field of the signed certificate.
 For example::

     Authority Information Access: